 The problem is, rent-seeking behaviour doesn’t mean we should stop democracy all together.
 I see and hear too much of the talking point that because there is political power that can be bought, we should just get rid of it.
 Lets go towards completely and really free and just markets.
 This line is dubious to me because it’s not like the power that existed in politics goes away, it just goes back to the same people with capital.

 The whole point of the picture above is to say that we need to consider how politics and economics are dependent on the other.
-I don’t know, but it seems that we need to consider how those two interact or else we end up in a place that’s more wacko bizzaro than the Twilight Zone.
+I don’t know, but it seems that if we don’t do that work we end up in a place that’s more wacko bizzaro than the Twilight Zone.